sagnikghoshcr7/Dodger/README.md

 # Dodger
-This is a game using python pygame.
+This is a game using Python Pygame.

 ## Getting started